 In the modern sense, of course, this can now be achieved directly from the wrist without any adjustments.
 Apple, specifically, indicates that it uses four clusters of green, red, infrared LEDs and four photodiodes on the back crystal of the Series 6 in order to measure the light reflected back from the blood.

-With pulse oximetry able to be used to check when somebody needs help with their breathing - and, more specifically, silent hypoxia - this naturally begs the question: can the Apple Watch Series 6 help detect signs of COVID-19?
+With pulse oximetry able to be used to check when somebody needs help with their breathing - and, more specifically, silent hypoxia - this naturally begs the question: can the Apple Watch be used to help those with COVID?

-With both blood oxygen fluctuations and heart rate readings able to be taken on-demand with a device like the Apple Watch Series 6, this does, at the very least, suggest vital signs can be checked directly from your smartwatch.
+With both blood oxygen fluctuations and heart rate readings able to be taken on-demand with a device like the Apple Watch, this does, at the very least, suggest vital signs can be checked directly from your smartwatch.